 China National Chemicals Corp, as ChemChina is officially known, did not respond to requests for comment.
 A spokeswoman for Bank of China declined to comment.
 A spokesman for Syngenta said post-close financing will be finalized in the second half of 2017.

-China Reform Holdings spokeswoman did not immediately respond to a Reuters request seeking comment.
-Industrial Bank and Morgan Stanley could not immediately be reached for comment.
+China Reform Holdings spokeswoman, Industrial Bank and Morgan Stanley did not immediately respond to a request for comment.

-In addition to the new financing, which has been privately negotiated, ChemChina on Wednesday publicly marketed another smaller-sized U.S. dollar senior perpetual bond, Thomson Reuters IFR reported.
+In addition to the new financing, ChemChina on Wednesday publicly marketed a $600 million senior perpetual bond, Thomson Reuters IFR reported.
 The offering was hugely oversubscribed, despite rating agency Moody's downgrading of China's sovereign debt on the same day.
 (Reporting by Carol Zhong of Basis Point, Julie Zhu and Alasdair Reilly; Additional reporting by Aizhu Chen, Prakash Chakravarti and Tessa Walsh; Writing and additional reporting by Michelle Price; Editing by Muralikumar Anantharaman)